10 farms for strawberry picking near Toronto

 Call the "crop report" to check picking conditions and hours of operation before heading out this farm in Bowmanville.
 It's open for strawberry picking starting in mid-to-late June each year.

-Strawberry picking season at this Whitchurch-Stouffville farm begins in mid June.
-Admission to the farm costs $9 and that includes a 2L basket to put the strawberries in.
-Strawberries are charged based on size of basket, ranging from $10 to $22.
+Strawberry picking season at this Whitchurch-Stouffville farm begins at the end of June.
+Admission to the farm costs $10 and that includes a 2L basket to put the strawberries in.
+Strawberries are charged based on size of basket, ranging from $10 to $25.

 Join the conversation Load comments